 Let’s take a look at some Help Scout alternatives to help you decide which is the best fit for your team.
 Here are our 7 top picks for Help Scout alternatives.

 Enchant has been designed from the ground up with ease of use in mind.
 The product is similar to Help Scout in many ways and offers a range of features to help you take care of your customers.
-Enchant is a great Help Scout Alternative if you want something lighter on its feet.
+Enchant is a great Help Scout Alternative if you want something with more flexibility and omni-channel options.

 Enchant boasts an intuitive interface that will seem familiar if you’ve used common business tools like Gmail.
 That means a shallow learning curve, so your team can get started right away.
 Enchant is suited to teams from 3 - 300, so there’s plenty of room to grow.